Technische Universität Darmstadt: Internationality

 With 18% (2017), the percentage of international students at TU Darmstadt is clearly higher than the average of German universities of 13% (2017/18).
 TU Darmstadt maintains partnership agreements with over 300 universities in 53 countries world-wide, which enable students to come to TU Darmstadt and to go abroad within their course of studies.
-For example, the Technische Universität Darmstadt has partnerships with the Massachusetts Institute of Technology, University of California, Berkeley, Katholieke Universiteit Leuven, Nanyang Technological University, Tsinghua University and Seoul National University.
+For example, the Technische Universität Darmstadt has partnerships with the University of California, Berkeley, Katholieke Universiteit Leuven, Nanyang Technological University, Tsinghua University and Seoul National University.
 With Tongji University Shanghai, Virginia Polytechnic Institute and State University and Graz University of Technology, TU Darmstadt has developed strategic partnerships.

 The Technische Universität Darmstadt has been awarded the title "European University" by the European Commission.
 Together with 6 other European technical universities, TU Darmstadt has formed the alliance UNITE!
 (University Network for Innovation, Technology and Engineering).
 The aim of the project is to create a trans-European campus, to introduce trans-European curricula, to promote scientific cooperation between the members and to strengthen knowledge transfer between the countries.
 The alliance includes Aalto University, the Royal Institute of Technology, the National Polytechnic Institute of Grenoble, the Polytechnic University of Turin, the Polytechnic University of Catalonia and the University of Lisbon.

 The university offers international (English-language) Master's programs and a broad range of double degree programs.
 The Joint Master Programme "International Cooperation in Urban Development (Mundus Urbano)" is offered together with Université Pierre Mendès-France, International University of Catalonia, and Universita degli Studi di Roma Tor Vergata as part of the Erasmus Mundus programme of the European Commission.

 TU Darmstadt is a member of the Conference of European Schools for Advanced Engineering Education and Research.